 Michigan law requires courts to look to a number of factors when making an equitable division of marital assets, such as real estate and personal property.
 However, there are various legal issues to consider and the decision is largely within the discretion of the judge.
 With complex property division cases, there are three primary areas where problems arise:

 The Iafrate & Salassa, P.C. legal team has more than 50 years of combined experience serving clients in the greater Metro Detroit area in complex property division divorce cases.
 Our attorneys have the in-depth knowledge of Michigan divorce law to protect your rights and ensure the best possible result in dividing assets.
-Please contact our Clinton Township office today at 586-263-1600 or via E-mail.
+Please contact our Clinton Township office today at (586) 263-1600 or via our online contact form.
 We’re happy to answer your questions or schedule an initial consultation to discuss the details of your case.